I am a woman, hear me roar.

-March was Women’s History Month and a prime opportunity to celebrate historical women who have impacted our lives as well as women who are making history.
-Last month, I had the amazing opportunity to honor and being honored with some truly inspiring women.
+March was Women’s History Month and a prime opportunity to celebrate historical women.
+They have impacted our lives as well as women who are making history.
+Last month, I had the amazing opportunity to honor and be honored with some truly inspiring women.

 “I’m sorry I didn’t recognize you, but what’s important is that you got the scholarship.”

 Once I embraced that, I never focused on getting recognized for doing what was important, right, or necessary.
 Because of that, anytime I receive recognition it means so much more to me.

 Fresh Touch Publicity held its second annual #HERoine Legacy brunch honoring women with various background who have impacted the community.
 I am grateful to the event founder, Tee Jay, for sharing my story in the #HERoineLegacy Magazine.
 I enjoyed meeting the other ladies and reading their amazing stories, and I am truly honored to she chose to include mine.